Is WordPress Secure? Everything You Need to Know

 Is WordPress more or less secure than its alternatives?

-One of the common questions that people have when choosing a website platform is whether WordPress is more or less secure than other options such as Squarespace, Shopify, Wix, Webflow, etc. The answer is not straightforward, as each platform has its own advantages and disadvantages in terms of security.
+When choosing a website platform, one common question is whether WordPress is more or less secure than other options such as Squarespace, Shopify, Wix, Webflow, etc. The answer is not straightforward, as each platform has its advantages and disadvantages regarding security.

 Most of the alternatives available in the market are proprietary and don’t offer the same flexibility and freedom as WordPress.
-There are no updates as such, and everything is managed for you on your behalf.
+There are no updates, and everything is managed on your behalf.

 However, this also comes with some drawbacks.

-If you are not in charge of securing your website, then it is a huge weight off your shoulders, but at the same time, you may have less control over your website’s features, functionality, and design.
-You may also have to pay more for the services and features that you need, as the platform provider may change their subscription fee anytime in the future.
+If you are not in charge of securing your website, then it is a massive weight off your shoulders.
+However, you may have less control over your website’s features, functionality, and design.
+You may also have to pay more for the services and features you need, as the platform provider may change their subscription fee anytime.

-Moreover, even if the platform provider is responsible for your website’s security, it is still possible that you might suffer a breach or an attack.
+Moreover, even if the platform provider is responsible for your website’s security, you might still suffer a breach or an attack.

-For example, in 2020, Shopify compromised the login credentials of some of its merchants and in 2016, Wix was found to have a vulnerability that allowed hackers to take over any Wix website.
+For example, in 2020, Shopify compromised the login credentials of some of its merchants.
+In 2016, Wix was found to have a vulnerability that allowed hackers to take over any Wix website.

 Using a managed platform might give you an illusion of security.
 Even though these hacks are few and far between, they do happen, and in such cases, there isn’t much that you, as an individual, can do – besides creating a support ticket and hoping.

-WordPress, on the other hand, is an open-source and self-hosted platform that gives you more freedom and flexibility to customize your website as you wish.
+WordPress, on the other hand, is an open-source and self-hosted platform that gives you more freedom and flexibility to customize your website.
 However, this also means that you have to take care of your website’s security yourself, and if your website ever gets hacked, you’ll have to sort that out yourself as well.

-What are WordPress vulnerabilities?
-How do they affect your website?
+What are WordPress vulnerabilities, and how do they affect your website?

-A WordPress vulnerability is a weakness or flaw in a theme, plugin, or WordPress core that can be exploited by a hacker.
+A WordPress vulnerability is a weakness or flaw in a theme, plugin, or WordPress core that a hacker can exploit.
 In other words, WordPress vulnerabilities create a point of entry that a hacker can use to pull off malicious activity.

 Some of the malicious activities that hackers can perform on a vulnerable WordPress site include: